Leatherface: The Texas Chainsaw Massacre III: Plot

-Leatherface kills a young woman, Gina, and cuts off her face to make it into a mask while Gina's sister Sara watches from a nearby window.
+After a chase, Leatherface kills a young woman, Gina, and cuts off her face to make it into a mask while Gina's sister Sara watches from a nearby window.
 Sometime later, a couple traveling through Texas, Michelle and Ryan, reach the Last Chance Gas Station, where they meet a hitchhiker named Tex and the station's owner Alfredo.
 A fight soon breaks out between Tex and Alfredo when Tex finds Alfredo spying on Michelle as she uses the station restroom.
-As Michelle and Ryan flee in their car, they witness Alfredo apparently killing Tex with a shotgun.
+Alfredo becomes defensive and as Michelle and Ryan flee in their car, they witness Alfredo apparently killing Tex with a shotgun.
 When Ryan and Michelle become lost, the driver of a large truck throws a dead coyote at their windshield.
 As Ryan changes the car's flat tire, Leatherface appears and ambushes them, but they manage to drive off unscathed.

 Afterward, Michelle, Ryan, and another driver, a survivalist named Benny, crash when a bloodied Tex leaps in front of the car.
 Michelle, Ryan, and Benny decide to find Tex.
 On the way, Benny discovers a hook-handed man named Tinker, who offers his assistance in setting down road flares.
 Benny soon realizes Tinker's real intentions after he finds a damaged chainsaw in the back of his truck.
 He flees and encounters Leatherface, but is saved by Sara, who had earlier escaped Leatherface.
 Benny learns that Sara's entire family was killed, and that Leatherface and his family are watching the roads.
 Benny hears Michelle and Ryan calling for him and leaves Sara; Leatherface kills her with his chainsaw a short time later.
 Leatherface then attacks Michelle and Ryan, capturing the latter when he gets caught in a bear trap.